-IVF Evaluation For Men
+IVF Evaluation For Sperm Provider

-Fertility Potential of the Male
+Fertility Potential of the Sperm Provider

-The main test to assess the fertility potential of the male is a semen analysis.
+The main test to assess the fertility potential of the sperm provider is a semen analysis.
 This is where the number of sperm are counted, looked at for normal shape and size, and the motility (swimming ability) is measured.
 Your physician may ask for this test to be done more than once.

 There are other more sophisticated tests of the sperm that can be done when it is determined to be necessary.

-Some men have issues with sperm quality (number and motility) because they are missing a portion of a gene on one of their chromosomes.
+Some patients have issues with sperm quality (number and motility) because they are missing a portion of a gene on one of their chromosomes.
 You can find this out by doing a specialized test called a Y-microdeletion test.
 Your physician will determine if this is a helpful test to be done with you.

 DNA Fragmentation Test

-IVF Evaluation For Women
+IVF Evaluation For Egg Provider

 There are additional hormones that are measured to assess the health of your reproductive system.
 These hormones are not associated with fertility measures directly but if not in a healthy range, can negatively impact reproduction.
 These hormones are TSH (thyroid stimulating hormone) and prolactin.
 Both hormones are measured in the blood but come from your brain.